hendriknielaender/double-trouble/data/blog/bun-release.md

 ## Seamless Integration with TypeScript

-If you're a TypeScript aficionado, Bun v0.6.0 has got you covered.
 The latest release includes robust support for TypeScript 5.0 syntax, allowing you to leverage the latest language features effortlessly.
 With Bun, you no longer need to worry about compatibility issues or intricate transpilation configurations.
 Simply write your TypeScript code using the latest syntax, and Bun will seamlessly handle the rest.

 This enhanced TypeScript support enables you to unlock the full potential of TypeScript without compromising on compatibility or adding unnecessary complexity to your development process.